-Investment Objective Fund; Advisor (Subadvisor) Current Average Annual Total Returns Expenses (as of 12/31/22)) - 1 Year 5 Year 10 Year Seeks long-term capital growth.
+Investment Objective Fund; Advisor (Subadvisor) Current Average Average Annual Total Returns Expenses (as of 12/31/22) 1 Year 5 Year 10 Year Seeks long-term capital growth.
 Income is a secondary objective.
 American Century VP Mid Cap Value Fund Class II; American Century Investment Management, Inc. 1.01% -1.38% 6.61% 10.84% Provide you with a high level of current income.
 Its secondary investment objective is capital appreciation.
-American Funds IS American High-Income Trust Class 4; Capital Research and Management Company SM 0.80%1 -9.53% 2.88% 3.64% rovide high total return (including icome and capital gains) consistent ith preservation of capital over the ing term.
+American Funds IS American High-Income Trust Class 4; Capital Research and Management Company SM 0.80%1 -9.53% 2.88% 3.64% Provide high total return (including income and capital gains) consistent with preservation of capital over the long term.
 American Funds IS Asset Allocation Fund Class 4; Capital Research and Management Company SM 0.80% -13.66% 5.06% 7.87% The fund has two primary investment objectives.
 It seeks (1) to provide a level of current income that exceeds the average yield on U.S. stocks generally and (2) to provide a growing stream of income over the years.
 Secondary objective is to provide growth of capital.
-American Funds IS Capital Income Builder [®] Class 4; Capital Research and Management Company SM 0.77% 1 -7.37% 3.83% N/A Provide you with long-term growth of capital while providing current income. rovide you with long-term growth f capital while providing current World Growth and Income -17.57% 3.83% 5.12% The fund's investment objective is to provide you, over the long term, with a high level of total return consistent with prudent investment management.
+American Funds IS Capital Income Builder® Class 4; Capital Research and Management Company SM 0.77% 1 -7.37% 3.83% N/A Provide you with long-term growth of capital while providing current income.
+American Funds IS Capital World Growth and Income Fund Class 4; Capital Research and Management Company SM 0.92%1 -17.57% 3.83% 5.12% The fund's investment objective is to provide you, over the long term, with a high level of total return consistent with prudent investment management.
 Total return comprises the income generated by the fund and the changes in the market value of the fund's investments.
 American Funds IS Capital World Bond Fund Class 4; Capital Research and Management Company SM 0.97% -17.84% -2.01% -0.70% Seeks the balanced accomplishment of three objectives: long-term growth of capital, conservation of principal and current income.
 American Funds IS Global Balanced Fund Class 4; Capital Research and Management Company SM 1.00%1 -14.73% 3.13% 5.12%